 A senior at Virginia State University who has a superior scholastic record and is within six hours of qualifying for the bachelor's degree may be admitted to graduate studies; but work applied toward the bachelor's degree may not be used as credit for the master's degree.
 Enrollment in graduate courses must be approved by the departmental chairman and the Dean of the College of Graduate Studies.

-Admission requirements for the Doctor of Education degree in Educational Administration and Supervision are described in the section entitled, "Doctor of Education Degree Program."
+Admission requirements for degrees in Education are described in the section titled, The College of Education.